Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Juni 2026 04.24.44 UTC
+- WIB: Senin, 22 Juni 2026 06.37.58 UTC
-- WITA: Senin, 22 Juni 2026 05.24.44 UTC
+- WITA: Senin, 22 Juni 2026 07.37.58 UTC
-- WIT: Senin, 22 Juni 2026 06.24.44 UTC
+- WIT: Senin, 22 Juni 2026 08.37.58 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology